sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
-- [Sketch Show Bounding Boxes](https://github.com/pravdomil/sketch-show-bounding-boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers
+- [Sketch Show Bounding Boxes](https://github.com/pravdomil/Sketch-Show-Bounding-Boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers
 - [StyleClip](https://github.com/liawesomesaucer/styleclip), by Vincent: Sketch plugin that copies an element's styles directly to your Mac clipboard.
 Supports CSS & SCSS
 - [FontRapid](https://fontrapid.com), by FontRapid Team: FontRapid is a free Sketch plugin, helps designers create professional OpenType fonts with ease directly in Sketch app.
 The output font can be used for print, web and mobile, and sold to anyone with no limit (both free and commercial use).
 - [Select Same Symbols](https://github.com/yusukesaitoh/sketch-select-same-symbols), by Yusuke Saitoh: Select same symbols as the currently selected symbol.